 For Maarten Blok the outcome has concluded with his acquittal in 2004.
 Others who have been arrested and extradited to other countries have been less fortunate.
 However, anyone who is arrested and extradited to another country should have a transparent trial so real justice prevails.

-An American colleague of mine, M, recently wrote me regarding his experience with the court system in the US.
+An American friend of mine, M, happens to work as part of a team that does custom software healthcare analytics development for companies and organizations with higher-than-usual security and privacy concerns such as in the field of medicine.
+He is always going on about how of healthcare analytics is one of the most exciting areas happening in applied healthcare.
+He has raved about "Big Data Healthcare" and how it is going to revolutionize the entire healthcare industry.
+Having access to a larger quantity of personal healthcare data plus an improved ability to analyze these data sets will influence how consumers shop for healthcare, how healthcare is delivered, and even the kind of care and medicine consumers receive.
+But although the use of healthcare big data to improve patient care and healthcare deliverables is still in its inception, companies in the health field marketplace are clamoring for custom software.
+Well,recently wrote me regarding his experience with the court system in the US.
 Although the situation was quite different from what precipitated Maarten Blok's experience, justice did finally prevailed.
 M was a recipient of a medical device that was suppose to treat his DVT (deep vein thrombosis) condition.
 The IVC filters are designed to prevent life-threatening pulmonary embolism, but instead they actually can have life-threatening side effects.
 M's IVC filter components fractured, traveling in his blood vessels eventually puncturing several of his internal organs.
 He nearly died.
 Fortunately his wife searched for the names of some experienced IVC lawyers to litigate her husbands case.
 His was just one of many lawsuits that claim in certain IVC filters (his was an Bard IVC Filter), there are design defects and manufacturing defects resulting in negligence, and the manufactures' failure to warn of these defects.
 His case took months to go through the US judicial system, but ultimately resulted in a win.
-Just as the police offices in Maarten's case lied on the stand to thwart his case, the manufacturer of the Bard filter new years ago that their device had design flaws which they choose to ignore.
+Just as the police offices in Maarten's case lied on the stand to thwart his case, the manufacturer of the Bard filter knew years ago that their device had design flaws which they choose to ignore.
 Shame on the actions of such people that would bring harm to others.

 Punished Without Conviction - Extradition to Sweden Maarten Blok